The Regency Wardrobe collection - research & making - Dressed for promenading

 Ideas, tassel and trim credits to: Liz Fitzsimons

-I wanted to make a Spencer as well as at least one pelisse and there were dozens of images to choose from and base my own design around.
+I wanted to make a Spencer as well as at least one pelisse and there were dozens of images to choose from, to base my own around.
 These fashion plates from the time (below) show just some of the infinite variety.
-It was the first, the purple busted lady with a tall hat that caught my ongoing attention however and which I showed to the group of volunteers at The Regency Town house whom I was working with.
+It was the first, the purple busted lady with a tall hat that caught my ongoing attention however and which I showed to the group of volunteers at The Regency Town house with whom I've been working.

 For more about the history of the Spencer jacket please see: